antiless/cleanclip-vuepress/src/se/docs/privacy.md

 Personal information refers to various information recorded electronically or by other means that can identify a specific natural person's identity or reflect a specific natural person's activities, either alone or in combination with other information.
 We only collect essential information when you purchase our services, such as:

 - Email address (for order confirmation and service delivery)
-- Payment information (processed securely through our payment providers)
+- Payment information (processed by Stripe as our payment service provider)

 We do not collect any other personal information beyond what is strictly necessary for providing our services.

 ### 1.1 Necessary account information
 We only collect the necessary information for you to purchase services, including:
 - Email address (used for order confirmation and service delivery)
-- Payment information (processed securely by our payment service provider)
+- Payment information (processed by Stripe as our payment service provider)

 ### 1.2 Application data storage
 About the data generated during the use of the application: